AI Agents Are Replacing Categories of SaaS. Subscription Stacks Are Worth Reviewing.

 AI agents invert this.
 Instead of renting a rigid product, you compose a workflow from capabilities: read this calendar, query this database, draft this document, post to this channel.
 The agent does not care whether the data comes from Salesforce, a spreadsheet, or your own API.
 It follows the workflow you defined, adapts when the inputs change, and costs a fraction of the SaaS equivalent.

-The shift follows a pattern we track internally at webvise: every SaaS product is becoming either an agent or an agent harness.
+The shift follows a pattern we track internally at webvise: Many SaaS products are becoming agent harnesses, or losing ground to internal agents that orchestrate the same workflow.
 The software that survives is the layer that orchestrates AI for the user's specific workflow.
-The software that dies is the rigid dashboard that assumes it knows better than you how your work should flow.
+Rigid, opinionated dashboards face increasing pressure from agents that can adapt to a team's actual workflow.

 Which Workflows Are Ripe for Replacement